accdataboy/html/README.md

-# HTML repository
+# HTML Repository, Main Branch

-- Chris Pitchford, author and developer
+- Chris Pitchford, author

 Just as a reminder, the _markdown_: